Who Was Mary Cassatt?

-A 1910 trip to Egypt with her brother, Gardner, and his family would prove to be a turning a point in Cassatt's life.
+A 1910 trip to Egypt with her brother and his family would prove to be a turning a point in Cassatt's life.
 The magnificent ancient art made her question her own talent as an artist.
-Soon after their return home, Gardner died unexpectedly from an illness he contracted during the journey.
+Soon after their return home, her brother died unexpectedly from an illness he contracted during the journey.
 These two events deeply affected Cassatt's physical and emotional health, and she was unable to paint again until around 1912.

 Three years later, she was forced to give up painting altogether as diabetes slowly stole her vision.
 For the next 11 years, until her death—on June 14, 1926, in Le Mesnil-Théribus, France — Cassatt lived in almost total blindness, bitterly unhappy to be robbed of her greatest source of pleasure.